joedski/musings/Postgres/Amusing Snippets.md

 Amusing Snippets
 ================

 Variably useful and amusing snippets of Postgres I learned about.
+Some may even be applicable to MySQL.